Skip to page content

 Symposium

 On October 27, 2025, the project hosted a symposium in partnership with The Philosopher.
 This event featured Athene Donald, Francesca Peacock, and Jennifer Park in conversation with Peter West.
 These experts in women’s writing in philosophy and science—both past and present—discussed how and why women were marginalised and excluded from these disciplines, challenges and obstacles faced by those taking on the task of recovering women’s work, and the vital importance of developing historical narratives centering on women.
-View the event recording.
+View the event recording or read about the event on the WWP blog.